Updated June 14th, 2026

 - Capitol Reef National Park (Utah) – The Gifford House is now open and fruit trees are done blooming.
 If you’re planning a visit and want a step-by-step plan that hits the best sites at the best times and saves you 10+ hours of planning time, see our Capitol Reef itinerary guide.
 If you’re visiting multiple Utah parks on the same trip, this guide is also included in our Utah National Parks Bundle.
 Also, visit the park’s website.

-- Columbia River Gorge (Oregon) – The Historic Columbia River Highway east of Multnomah Falls remains closed between Multnomah Creek and Oneonta Trailhead for viaduct repairs through spring 2026; access to Multnomah Falls is still via I‑84 Exit 31 and the open west segment of the historic highway.
-Eagle Creek Trail #440 and Wahclella Trail #436 are currently closed.
+- Columbia River Gorge (Oregon) – Eagle Creek Trail #440 and Wahclella Trail #436 are currently closed.
 If you’re planning a visit and want a step-by-step plan that hits the best sites at the best times and saves you 10+ hours of planning time, see our Columbia River Gorge itinerary guide.
 If you’re visiting multiple parks on the Pacific Coast on the same trip, this guide is also included in our PNW bundle.
 Also, visit the park’s website.

-- Glacier National Park (Montana) – The Going-to-the-Sun road is currently closed.
+- Glacier National Park (Montana) – The Going-to-the-Sun road is now open for the season.
 Visitors wishing to ride the hikers’ shuttle must book a ticket in advance.
 See High Demand Tours table above.
 The Two Medicine area will be closed in Spring and Fall for a rehabilitation project.
 If you’re planning a visit and want a step-by-step plan that hits the best sites at the best times and saves you 10+ hours of planning time, see our Glacier itinerary guide.
 If you’re visiting multiple parks like Banff and Jasper on the same trip, this guide is also included in our Canadian Rockies bundle.
 Also, visit the park’s website.

-- Grand Canyon National Park (Arizona) – The Blue (Village), Orange (Kaibab), and Red (Hermits Rest) shuttles are running, but the Purple (Tusyan) is closed until summer.
-Overnight camping at Phantom Ranch is suspended until June 30th.
-The North Rim is scheduled to open May 15th, weather permitting.
-Limited day-use will be available.
-The lodge, restaurants, campground and gas station were burned in 2024.
+- Grand Canyon National Park (Arizona) – All shuttles are now running and on the summer schedule.
+Overnight camping at Phantom Ranch is suspended until June 30th and there will be no mule rides to Phantom Ranch for the 2026 season.
+The North Rim is now open.
+Limited day-use will be available including no running water.
+The lodge, restaurants, campground and gas station were burned in 2025.
 If you’re planning a visit and want a step-by-step plan that hits the best sites at the best times and saves you 10+ hours of planning time, see our Grand Canyon Bundle.
-If you’re visiting multiple parks in the area like Utah’s national parks and Monument Valley on the same trip, this guide is also included in our Grand Circle bundle.
+If you’re visiting multiple parks in the area, like Utah’s national parks and Monument Valley on the same trip, this guide is also included in our Grand Circle bundle.
 Also, visit the park’s website.

 - Great Sand Dunes National Park (Colorado) – The park is open.
 If you’re planning a visit and want a step-by-step plan that hits the best sites at the best times and saves you 10+ hours of planning time, see our Pikes Peak itinerary guide.
 If you’re visiting other national parks in Colorado, plus some cool mountain towns on the same trip, this guide is also included in our Colorado Bundle.
 Also, visit the park’s website.

 - Maroon Bells.
-(Colorado) Maroon Creek Road (the road used to access Maroon Bells) is closed for the season.
+(Colorado) Maroon Creek Road is now open for the season.
 If you’re planning a visit and want a step-by-step plan that hits the best sites at the best times and saves you 10+ hours of planning time, see our Northern Colorado itinerary guide.
-If you’re visiting other national parks in Colorado plus some cool mountain towns on the same trip, this guide is also included in our Colorado Bundle.
+If you’re visiting other national parks in Colorado, plus some cool mountain towns on the same trip, this guide is also included in our Colorado Bundle.

-- Mount Rainier National Park (Washington) – Mount Rainier will not do a timed-entry system in 2026.
-Sunrise Road, Stevens Canyon Road, SR 123/Cayuse Pass, SR 410/Chinook Pass, Carbon/Mowich, and White River Road all remain closed for the season; no new wildfire or lodge-impact alerts have been added.
-If you’re planning a visit and want a step-by-step plan that hits the best sites at the best times and saves you 10+ hours of planning time, see our Mount Rainier itineraryguide.
+- Mount Rainier National Park (Washington) – Mount Rainier will not have a timed-entry system in 2026.
+Sunrise Road and Carbon Rivier/ Mowich Lake are still closed; Nisqually Entrance to Longmire and Longmire to Paradise are open.
+The entire Ohanapecosh Developed Area is closed April–November 2026 for construction.
+If you’re planning a visit and want a step-by-step plan that hits the best sites at the best times and saves you 10+ hours of planning time, see our Mount Rainier itinerary guide.
 If you’re visiting multiple parks on the Pacific Coast on the same trip, this guide is also included in our PNW bundle.
 Also, visit the park’s website.

 - Mount Rushmore & Black Hills area (South Dakota) If you’re planning a visit and want a step-by-step plan that hits the best sites at the best times and saves you 10+ hours of planning time, see our Mount Rushmore and Black Hills itinerary guide.
 All the sites listed below are included.